 Houses at the foot of the rock on April 9, 2015

+We started soon after seven passing over the low hills to the west of the plain.
+Here we saw several fields of poppy much cultivated in the neighbourhood and from which the town of Afiom Kara Hissar has derived its name.
 I was at first much struck with the neglected appearance of the plain there being but little cultivation.
 The only thing which arrested my attention was the bold rock which rises up in the centre of the town and on whose almost inaccessible summit are the ruins of a fort either Byzantine or Turkish.

-In 2006, on my way to ancient Aizani, I happened to stop at the bus station of Afyonkarahisar.
-I was struck with the view of the castle rock and I decided I should return.
 The rock stands some 200m/650ft above the old part of the town and it was first fortified in the late second millennium BC.

 Neighbourhood to the north of the rock on April 10, 2015